CADWRDeltaModeling/MLDocs/README.md

 # Bibliography
+[Arranged chronologically according to the file order shown above]

 Sandhu, P. and Finch, R. Artificial Neural Networks and Their Applications.
 In: Methodology for Flow and Salinity Estimates in the Sacramento-San Joaquin Delta and Suisun Marsh: Sixteenth Annual Progress Report to the State Water Resources Control Board; California Department of Water Resources: Sacramento, CA, USA, 1995.